atomisthq/docs/docs/quick-starts/buttons.md

 ### Create New Projects Based on Atomist Generators

-There is a continually growing, public collection of Atomist Generators that can be used to create new projects on GitHub.
+There is a continually growing, public collection of Atomist generators that can be used to create new projects on GitHub.
 Click the link below to create a new public repository under your GitHub account containing a working [Spring Boot][boot] REST microservice.